 We have made security updates to our OAuth connection with Microsoft and you are now able to connect to Microsoft Dynamics using your Dynamics URL, App Client ID, and Secret instead of a Username & Password.
 This method is more secure and will bypass MFA requirements.

-Accounts currently connected using the URL, App Client ID, and a Username & Password will continue to maintain a connection with Dynamics.
+If your account is Dynamics 365 On-Prem: Accounts currently connected using Basic Auth will continue to maintain a connection with Dynamics.
 No action is required, however, you do have the option to switch to the new OAuth and we highly recommend doing so.

-To begin using our new connection today, see our instructions here: Connect to MS Dynamics 365 with OAuth (new!)
+To begin using our newest connection today, see our instructions here: Connect to MS Dynamics 365 with OAuth.

 Essentials to Get Started